typestack/class-transformer/README.md

 ### Providing more than one type option[⬆](#table-of-contents)

-In case the nested object can be of different types, you can provide an additional options object, that specifies a discriminator.
+In case the nested object can be of different types, you can provide an additional options object with a discriminator.
 The discriminator option must define a `property` that holds the subtype name for the object and the possible `subTypes` that the nested object can converted to.
 A sub type has a `value`, that holds the constructor of the Type and the `name`, that can match with the `property` of the discriminator.